 Beaches are certainly one of the major reasons why travelers make a point of putting Aruba on their itinerary.
 The clear water and pristine sand are a breathtaking combination, and basking in the warm Caribbean sunshine is incredibly appealing.
 But there are other aspects of the island's nature to stimulate visitors.
 The wild animal and plant life make Aruba a truly unique vacation spot, home to desert landscapes as well as iguanas, birds, and butterflies.

-You'll find several beaches to visit on the island.
-Regardless of whether you'd rather be part of a busy beach scene, or you like having more of the beach to yourself, you should find some appealing options.
-Click on each beach name for more information concerning that individual beach.
+There are a large selection of beaches to consider on the island.
+Whether you'd rather be part of a busy beach scene, or you'd rather have more of the beach to yourself, you can find a beach that appeals to you.
+Just click on the name of the beach for more detail concerning that particular location.

-Another good option for visitors who enjoy snorkeling is Eagle Beach.
+Another top pick for visitors who enjoy snorkeling is Eagle Beach.
 Eagle Beach is a wide expanse of pristine white sand that stretches along Aruba's coast for miles, hugging gentle waters with small waves.
 The beach is easily accessible and lined with hotels directly across the street.

 Malmok Beach: Easily accessible by car (plenty of parking) and taxi.
 Public transport is also a nice option - the Malmok bus stop lets you off right at the beach.